microsoft/xlang/design_notes/XDN11 - Error handling.md

 ## Error free functions

-Some languages have a concept of error free functions (i.e. noexcept in C++).
-These functions will not be projected as error free because errors can occur while translating the call from the other language and while translating the result back (i.e. during activation of the class for the function).
-But if there was any error during the execution of the function itself, the language itself may take actions based on what it does for errors in error free functions (i.e. fail fast for noexcept).
+Some languages have a concept of error free functions (i.e. noexcept in C++) and can be marked as such in MIDL.
+Marking a function as noexcept will not affect how the function is represented at the xlang ABI because not all languages recognize noexcept and their projections will likely ignore the marker making it harder for them to accommodate such functions if there is differences in the ABI.

-Even though none of the projected functions will be error free, the PAL can consist of error free functions.
-These functions can be distinguished by the return parameter being void instead of `IXlangErrorInfo*`.
+But, a projection which recognizes the noexcept marker may choose to optimize for it by assuming that functions marked with it will always return `nullptr` (to indicate success).
+To accommodate for this, producing projections should drop the `nodiscard` attribute on such functions.
+In addition, the runtime of the language which executes a function with this marker will likely take actions if there is an error in the function (i.e. fail fast).